lebiru/Lebiru.FileService/README.md

   - Click the download link in the web interface or send a GET request to `/File/DownloadFile?filename=your_file_name`
   - Batch download multiple files as a ZIP archive
   - Downloads are tracked in API metrics
+- **Printing Files**:
+  - Use the Print button in the file actions menu to open the browser's print dialog
+  - Optimized print layout for different file types (images, PDFs, text)
+  - Print directly from the application without downloading files first
 - **File Management**:
   - View list of all uploaded files with upload times and expiry status
   - See remaining time before file expiry